thisisthedarshan/pss-langserver/README.md

 ## Installation

+> Ensure NodeJS is installed on your system.
+> If not, just get it [from here](https://nodejs.org/en/download)

 Just run `npm i -g pss-langserver` and start it using `pss-langserver`.
 To update to latest version (if already installed), run `npm update -g`.

 ## 🔧 Development Setup